 Yeah, I know what your thinking, but unfortunately this isn’t a made up story.
 I can’t change facts about what happened in the past.
 So it is what it is.

 E came to M’s house and her husband D had a little discussion with him outside.
-Then he rode with our bags on one piki piki and the kids and I went on another.
+We can all imagine the words that were said and how little was actually heard by E. Then he rode with our bags on one piki piki and the kids and I went on another.
 I took him back, but the whole drive to our house I didn’t think about it.
 I just rode.
 I just felt the wind in my hair and tried to breathe.

 I walked out on the conversation.
-I thought it was rude of me to walk out on my in-laws like that lol but I couldn’t take it any more.
+Of course I thought it was rude of me to walk out on my in-laws like that, but I couldn’t take it any more.

 I had come home, but that did not mean E and I were all good.
 We never were good.
 And we wouldn’t be close to half decent again.